 Omnidirectional microphones do not exhibit the proximity effect because of the pressure principle (where only one side of the diaphragm is exposed to sound).
 This is part of what makes them sound more natural, especially in close-miking applications.
 This factor (or lack thereof) also plays a role in omni mics sounding more natural in windy output environments while also helping to reduce handling noise.

 Many lavalier microphones are omnidirectional.
-This all-directions pickup pattern is ideal for these on-person mics when it comes to capturing a consistent and natural sound.
+This all-direction pickup pattern is ideal for these on-person mics when it comes to capturing a consistent and natural sound.
 Similarly, many conference mics utilize omnidirectional capsules to capture sound equally around the room.

 Omni microphones are less than ideal in sound reinforcement applications since they pick up sound from all directions, making them more prone to feedback.
-They are also avoided in noisy locations where close-miking and source isolation is necessary.
+They are also avoided in noisy locations where close-miking and source isolation are necessary.